Rickmsd/namemaker/README.md

 my_name_set = make_name_set(my_names, clean_up = False)
 ```

 In this example, you're not removing any symbols from the ends of your names, but are still removing any empty names and names that were saved in your file as 'N/A' or 'null'.
-The ability to specify names that count as “blank” allows you to copy from messy or incomplete data sources without having to do too much manual cleanup.
+The ability to specify names that count as “blank” allows you to copy from messy or incomplete data sources without doing too much manual cleanup.

 ## Functions for importing and cleaning data: